SuperDuper01/GIT_User_Search/README.md

 - **Description**: The entry point of the React application where the root component (`App`) is rendered within a `StrictMode` wrapper to detect potential problems in an application.
 - **Libraries/Modules**:
   - `ReactDOM`: Used to render React components into the DOM.
-  - `reportWebVitals`: A utility for measuring and analyzing web vitals.

 ```javascript
 import React from 'react';